public sector in pakistan

 The Public Sector’s Activities

-• Pakistan Post caters to the postal needs of the country.
-Founded in 1947, it offers postal services for the citizens of Pakistan such as mail deliveries, parcel posting, certificate of posting, post boxes, etc. It also performs various federal services such as payment to Benazir Income Support Program beneficiaries, collection of taxes, collection of customs duty, disbursement of financial assistance, and so on.
+Pakistan Post caters to the postal needs of the country.
+Founded in 1947, it offers postal services to the citizens of Pakistan such as mail deliveries, parcel posting, certificate of posting, post boxes, etcetera.
+It also performs various federal services such as payment to the Benazir Income Support Program beneficiaries, collection of taxes, collection of customs duty, and disbursement of financial assistance.

-• The government of Pakistan also provides education to its citizens on every level – elementary, secondary, or tertiary.
-The federal government has schools in the capital Islamabad e.g. Islamabad College for Boys/Girls.
+The government of Pakistan also provides education to its citizens on every level – elementary, secondary, or tertiary.
 It also has technical and vocational schools and colleges in various parts of the country.
 Many universities are also given a public sector chartered status such as the University of Engineering And Technology located in Lahore and Peshawar.
 The provincial governments have also built many schools, colleges, and universities in their respective provinces.

 Subsidies

-There also exist private industries and sectors in the country where the government is neither a producer nor a consumer; however, it still has a persuasive effect on the decisions of such private products.
+There also exist private industries and sectors in the country where the government is neither a producer nor a consumer; however, it can still influence the decisions of such private products.
 This influence is exercised through subsidies and taxes – both direct and indirect –and through regulations.
-Motives for such government practices may include dissatisfaction with particular actions of a firm – for example pollution.
-In other cases, private markets may fail to provide certain goods and services that are felt to be important.

 The government subsidizes private production in three ways: